stickteo/HipHopAmp/README.md

 Of course, the circuit is completely taken from an ESP article.

 The circuit is really simple.
 Two RC circuits in series to create a stable voltage divider.
-Using that stable voltage,
+Using that stable voltage, the opamp would buffer the voltage creating a new stable middle voltage.

-...
+With the way the schematic is drawn, it's a little misleading that one pushes and the other pulls current.
+In actuality, using two opamp means doubling the amount of current available to supply to the new rail.
+Since the 4558 is a dual opamp, might as well as use both.

 # Resources
 - ESP Portable Amplifier: https://sound-au.com/project109.htm